Grokzen/redis-py-cluster/docs/upgrading.rst

 The logic is greatly simplified and the default behavior will now come with a performance boost and no need to use threads.

 Publish and subscribe no longer connects to a single instance.
 It now hashes the channel name and uses that to determine what node to connect to.
 More work will be done in the future when `redis-server` improves the pubsub implementation.
 Please read up on the documentation about pubsub in the `docs/pubsub.md` file about the problems and limitations on using a pubsub in a cluster.

+Commands Publish and Subscribe now uses the same connections as any other commands.
+If you are using any pubsub commands you need to test it through thoroughly to ensure that your implementation still works.

+To use less strict cluster slots discovery you can add the following config to your redis-server config file "cluster-require-full-coverage=no" and this client will honour that setting and not fail if not all slots is covered.

+A bug was fixed in 'sdiffstore', if you are using this, verify that your code still works as expected.